NuGet/Home/proposed/2021/PackaegSourceMapping.md

 4. Package Source Mapping settings are applied following [nuget.config precedence rules](https://docs.microsoft.com/nuget/consume-packages/configuring-nuget-behavior#how-settings-are-applied) when multiple `nuget.config` files at various levels (machine-level, user-level, repo-level) are present.

 > Important: When the requested package already exists in the global packages folder, no source look-up will happen and the mappings will be ignored.
 Declare a [global packages folder for your repo](https://docs.microsoft.com/nuget/reference/nuget-config-file#config-section) to gain the full security benefits of this feature.
 Work to improve the experience with the default global packages folder in planned for a next iteration.

+#### Packge Source Mapping strategies and tips

+* Use a repo-specific `nuget.config` file as a best practice.
+User and machine level config files add complexity through inheritance as explained in the [nuget.config precedence rules](https://docs.microsoft.com/nuget/consume-packages/configuring-nuget-behavior#how-settings-are-applied).
+* Add a `<clear>

 #### Examples